Renting with Pets in Gibraltar: Landlord Rules, Deposits and What's Allowed in 2026

 |---|---|---|

-| South District | Good | Houses rather than apartments, gardens more common, quieter streets |
+| South District | Good | Houses more common than in central areas, gardens available, quieter streets |

-| Moorish Castle / Upper Rock | Moderate | Mix of houses and flats, some outdoor access, fewer restrictions |
+| North District / Both Worlds | Moderate | Mix of residential property types, some outdoor access, fewer high-rise building restrictions |

 | Midtown | Moderate | Dense residential, apartment-heavy, some buildings prohibit pets |

-| Ocean Village | Lower | Modern marina apartments, building management often restricts pets |
+| Ocean Village | Lower | Modern marina apartments, building management commonly restricts pets |

-| Europort | Lower | Commercial/residential mix, apartment-focused, limited outdoor space |
+| Europort | Lower | Commercial and residential mix, apartment-focused, limited outdoor space |

 How to Negotiate with a Landlord